victormn/CTLModelChecking/README.md

 	4. Total upcoming **totProxEstad** states (integer type)
 	5. Sequence of **totProxEstad** valid identifiers of the next states, separated by space
 3. The last line should include the CTL expression to be verified.

+## Output:

+The output of the program are the CTL expression and the states of the state machine in which the expression is valid.